Free Broadband Internet Access!

 money and stay in business?
 What they do is sell usage above

-the 1GB of free access.
-If they sell it at reasonable, or at
+the monthly free access.
+If they sell it at

 least competitive prices, the theory is that they can get enough paying